keijokapp/lab-manager/README.md

-Lab manager is a laboratory management API service originally inspired by [I-Tee](https://github.com/magavdraakon/i-tee).
+Lab manager is a laboratory management API service.

 It provides RESTful API and decent browser-based UI for managing labs, lab instances and related resources.
-It has limited I-Tee API compatibility layer and lab instance import feature  (actual I-Tee instance is currently needed for these).

 **Features:**